 - This is not a great consumer solution.
 Home consumers eat the most pizza and thus produce the most pizza box waste.
 Earth 911 compares this to reusable grocery bags but it’s not the same.
 Stores are ok with reusable bags.
 Most food places however, freak out if you take your own container in and ask them to put food in it, because it’s considered a possible health hazard.
 I can’t see this helping to reduce at-home pizza box waste.

-What can you do to reduce pizza box waste?
+How to reduce pizza box waste

 Well, you can cook at home more.
 Homemade pizza is easy, tastes good and can be made ahead of time and frozen so you can still eat pizza on a whim.
 Kids LOVE making homemade pizza and in fact, you can even grow a fun pizza garden.
 See some recipes below.